University of Erfurt

 - Offers a single point of contact for support, for rapid response and resolution

 ProductsSUSE Enterprise Storage

-This was the situation facing the Gotha Research Library at the University of Erfurt.
-In partnership with the Technical University of Ilmenau and Friedrich Schiller University Jena, the University of Erfurt aimed to make 500 databases, 9,000 online journals and digital publications and the Bibliotheca Amploniana manuscript collection accessible to the public.
+In partnership with the Technical University of Ilmenau and Friedrich Schiller University Jena, the University of Erfurt aimed to make 500 databases, 9,000 online journals and digital publications, and the Bibliotheca Amploniana manuscript collection accessible to the public.

-With SUSE and Fujitsu solutions underpinning its digitization initiative, the University of Erfurt and its partners are achieving their objective of making its collection available to students, researchers and the wider public.
+With SUSE and Fujitsu solutions underpinning its digitisation initiative, the University of Erfurt and its partners are achieving their objective of making its collection available to students, researchers and the wider public.

 “Our long-term archive, built on SUSE Enterprise Storage, enables us to deliver information to researchers and students in an innovative way,” said Tobias Weller.
 “The Ceph technology that drives the solution means we can scale out in line with our data growth without breaking the bank—a crucial capability for a lean IT department such as ours.”

-Tobias Weller concludes, “Throughout our deployment and beyond, Fujitsu and SUSE have provided the support we need to achieve our goals, and the two companies’ commitment to the open-source movement is closely aligned with our own strategy.
+Tobias Weller concluded: “Throughout our deployment and beyond, Fujitsu and SUSE have provided the support we need to achieve our goals, and the two companies’ commitment to the open source movement is closely aligned with our own strategy.
 By making our library available to everyone, we’re living up to our reputation as a modern university—and our Fujitsu and SUSE solutions are what makes it all possible.”